janul/chapter10-review/chapter10.md

 OTTO is a set of standards under development at the Kantara Initiative.
 OTTO stands for the "Open Trust Taxonomy for federation Operators".
 It is a set of APIs for federation management, and an extensible JSON-LD vocabulary to model federation data.
-Like the OpenID federation spec, it has no adoption by current federations, and only one very early software implementation of the API's.
+Like the OpenID federation spec, it is waiting for adoption above and beyond significant interest in communities with experience in this domain.

 OTTO addresses some of the weaknesses of existing SAML federations.
 The OTTO API's standardize operation by the registration authority.
 How does a